lilygoose89/lva-blog/_posts/2018-09-05-women-we-love---barbara-of-hole-in-the-donut.md

 **B:** Deep inside, I think I'd always known I wasn't being true to myself, but I was caught in a trap.
 From the moment my uncle gave me an old Leica camera with ground glass lenses at age 11, I wanted to be a photographer.
 My father also had a National Geographic subscription, and I would rush home from school, sit cross-legged on the floor, and bury my nose in those magazines.

-> "From the moment my uncle gave me an old Leica camera with ground glass lenses at age 11, I wanted to be a photographer."
+> "From the moment my uncle gave me an old Leica camera with ground glass lenses at age 11, I wanted to be a photographer."<br>– Barbara Weibel
->
->
-> – Barbara Weibel

 My parents, however, expected me to graduate college and become a professional.
 Turns out I hated college and I left before the end of the first semester.
 I quickly got a job though, and took on financial responsibilities like rent, utilities, transportation and the dream faded into the background.
 I spent the next 36 years becoming a successful businesswoman, but I was miserable and I had no direction besides work.